ellakoa/postcard-poem/content/posts/watching-the-show.md

 ---
 title: Watching the Show
-description: "Kingsdown beach, one of my favourite places, especially during low spring tides.
-It use to be that I would wander about the bay and not see anyone elseThe bay comes to life with visitors during this time, engaging in all sorts of activities and as the tide returns, one by one they disappear. "
+description: "Kingsdown Beach, is one of my favourite places, especially during low spring tides.
+It use to be that I would wander about the bay and not see anyone else.
+These days the bay comes to life with visitors during this time, engaging in all sorts of activities and as the tide predictably returns, one by one they disappear. "
 collection: Wonderful Britain
 aspect: landscape
 image: /img/kingsdown-cliffs-9874-t.jpg
 metaImage: /img/face.jpg
 alt: Low tide, blue skies, a reflection of Kingsdown cliffs in a rock pool, a distant figure sits alone on the chalk rocks
-poem: |-
+poem: |
   There’s a certain excitement
   as the sun starts to rise
   chasing the dark from the night sky
-  A perfect day to visit the bay
+  This morning the tide is low in the bay
-  Let's see who visits today
+  Who will come out to explore and play

   Fisherman casting out with a splash
   Canoeists passing by in a dash
   A Metal detectorist looking for a find
   Families rock pooling, and walkers, all kinds Shrimpers sweeping with wide nets
-  A man and a trolley, digging bait I expect
+  A man and a trolley, bait digging I expect
   Swimmers embracing the cold of the sea sometimes the tide just up to their knees

-  The lone photographer watching the show
+  The lone photographer watching the show.

-  Most chase their pursuits for an hour or so… as the bay tide reappears most pack up and go.
+  Most chase their pursuits for an hour or so… as the tide reappears most pack up and go.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-